evilsocket/ergo/README.md

 **It can be used to**:

-* Scaffold new projects in seconds and customize only a minimum amount of code.
+* scaffold new projects in seconds and customize only a minimum amount of code.
-* Import and optimize CSV datasets and train the model with them.
+* import and optimize CSV datasets and train the model with them.
-* Visualize the model structure, loss and accuracy functions during training.
+* visualize the model structure, loss and accuracy functions during training.
-* Export a simple REST API to use your models from a server.
+* export a simple REST API to use your models from a server.

 **WORK IN PROGRESS, WAIT FOR A STABLE RELEASE**